Local Harmonic Approximation to Quantum Mean Force Gibbs State: LHA and an Estimate of its Error

 where

 are the frequency and the displacement of the effective harmonic potential, respectively, and $V_n(q)$ is the $n$th derivative of $V(q)$.
-In Fig.~\ref{fig:harmonic_fitting} we show the effective harmonic potentials found for different values of $q$ using a double well potential for $V(q)$ as an example.
+In Fig.~\ref{fig:harmonic_fitting} we show the effective harmonic potentials found for different values of $q$ using a double-well potential for $V(q)$ as an example.